 Progress can’t be made without research.
 Research can’t be done without funding.
 And funding can’t be done without awareness.

-I hope that my story shows that you can make a difference in a girl's life, just with a simple headband.
-I also hope that my story shows that you can do anything if you have the passion for it, no matter how old you are.
+I hope that my story shows that you can make a difference with just an idea and the inspiration behind it.
+You can do anything you want, no matter how old you are.
 Read more about my hope journey on my blog.

 Let's spread hope in all girls...one headband at a time!